eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/GO_LIVE.md

 contract changes from plain JWK submission to attestation-backed submission, update `WalletAttestationApi`, `WalletKitAttestationProviderImpl`, payload generation, response parsing, tests, and issuer compatibility checks together.
-The response should still provide the `walletInstanceAttestation` and `walletUnitAttestation` values expected by WalletKit after backend validation.
+The response should still provide the `walletInstanceAttestation` and `keyAttestation` values expected by WalletKit after backend validation.

 Production requirements: